tukl-msd/gem5.TnT/README.md

-# gem5_util
+# gem5 Tips & Tricks
-## Utilities to make your life easier when dealing with gem5
+## Tips and tricks to make your life easier when dealing with gem5

+The Researcher's Guide to Gem5

+This repository contains tips and tricks about gem5.
+It is intended to accumulate and share useful hints about gem5, so that the learning process is accelerated.
-**mra68x3v1fm3g.sh** downloads gem5 documentation, videos, tutorials, patches, etc.

-It is a bash script, but with small changes should work in your favorite OS or distribution.
+**mra68x3v1fm3g.sh** downloads gem5 documentation, videos, tutorials, patches, etc. Right now it is a bash script, but with small changes should work in your favorite OS or distribution.